amanikhalid/SP_Trigger_Challenge_Team_AmaniMathlaRahma/README.md

  - **Modularity & Abstraction**
 	- Procedures let you abstract complex SQL logic away from client applications.
 	- Parameters can be used for dynamic input.

+	### Drawbacks of Stored Procedures

+ - **Debugging Difficulty:**
+	 Debugging can be more complex compared to regular SQL.
+ - **Versioning:**
+	Harder to manage versions compared to application code.
+ - **Portability:**
+    Procedures are often tied to a specific DBMS (e.g., SQL Server vs Oracle).
+ - **Testing Complexity:**
+	Errors may only surface at runtime.
+ - **Resource Overhead:**
+	Complex or overused procedures can consume server resources.
+ - **Developer Costs:**
+	Writing efficient procedures may require skilled DBAs or SQL developers.